 The possession of stimulant, depressant, narcotic, or hallucinogenic drugs and other agents having potential for mental or physical abuse, except on a legal prescription, is prohibited, as is the selling, bartering, exchanging, or giving away of such drugs to any person not intended to possess them.
-Refer to the Policies Section of this handbook for a detailed statement on Columbus State University's Policy on Drugs and Alcohol.
+Students found to be in violation of this policy can expect, as a minimum, suspension from the University for the remainder of the semester.